quicquam/opennlp4net/README.md

 the postagger

+the parser

-The parser does not work currently, neither does any functionality relating to training the models.
+The functionality relating to training the models does not work as yet.